Karim-rahal/FAMS/README.md

 The project runs in a local development environment using XAMPP, which provides the required Apache and PHP backend.

 ## Installation
-Download and install XAMPP
+-Download and install XAMPP

-Extract the Project File
+-Extract the Project File

-Copy the Project file to the root 'htdocs'
+-Copy the Project folder to the root 'htdocs'

-Start the APACHE server and the MySQL server
+-Start the APACHE server and the MySQL server

-Open the phpMyAdmin and import the fams.sql file to your database.
+-Open the phpMyAdmin and import the fams.sql file to your database

 Now access the project by pasting this link in the browser: http://localhost/FAMS/index.php